RECEIVING 1099 FORMS

-The cost of not filing
+The Cost of Not filing

-The IRS can disallow a deduction for contract work where a 1099 was required but not issued, so you could be looking at paying taxes on contract fees due to the lack of proper documentation.
+The IRS can disallow a deduction for contract work where form 1099 was required but not issued, so you could be looking at paying taxes on contract fees due to the lack of proper documentation.
 Keep track of payments to contractors in your accounting software or in a simple Excel or Google Sheet where you can easily add up totals per contractor.

 HOW TO FILE 1099’S WITH THE IRS

-Check the IRS instructions for how to mail information returns or reach out to your tax pro for detailed advice.
+Check the IRS instructions for how to mail returns or reach out to your tax pro for detailed advice.

 You don’t have to go it alone.
 You can save yourself from endless hours of paperwork by hiring a professional.
 Plus, you could save thousands in write-offs.
 Contact the pros at Shared Economy Tax to get help with your Airbnb 1099 today.
 Our tax pros will meet with you one-on-one so you can get answers to all of your questions.
 Sign up today to get started.